Breakups are rarely easy, but what if moving on after a relationship is even harder for you than others?

 What is breakup depression?

-After a big, unsettling or upsetting life event like a breakup, it’s normal to feel low or upset.
+After a big, unsettling or upsetting life event like a breakup, it’s normal to feel low.
 But when these feelings last for a long time and start to affect your day-to-day life, it can be a sign of something more serious.

-A 2019 study found that, post-breakup, our emotional state can closely resemble clinical depression.
-Breakup depression, also known as situational depression, is where these negative feelings after a breakup continue to last longer than six months, and negatively impact other areas of your life.
+A 2019 study in PLOS ONE found that, post-breakup, our emotional state can closely resemble clinical depression.
+Breakup depression, also known as situational depression, is where these negative feelings after a breakup continue to last longer than six months, and significantly impact other areas of your life.

 Symptoms, intensity, and length can all vary from person to person.
-More serious symptoms that can indicate depression over typical end-of-relationship sadness can include:
+But some signs that can indicate depression over typical end-of-relationship sadness can include:

 - Sudden changes in weight or appetite (increase or decrease)